Our top Interior Designers to follow in 2019

 CHARLIE NORTH | ENNISMORE

 Charlie North is the Design Director with Ennismore, a London-based owner and developer of unique properties such as The Hoxton and Gleneagles Hotel.
 Charlie’s position involves leading the efforts of the Interior Design studio at this premium developer/ operator.
-His background justifies his responsibilities, counting stints with David Collin Studio and Alexander Waterworth Interiors as part of an impressive list.
+His background justifies his responsibilities, counting stints with David Collins Studio and Alexander Waterworth Interiors as part of an impressive list.
 Those experiences have also led to a multifaceted approach to design.
 Ennismore throws all manner of projects at home, from smaller one-offs to high-end bespoke concepts, all of which he manages to handle with intense focus and elegant touches.

 Fran Hickman has translated her distinctive vision into several imaginative spaces - Moda Operandi’s luxurious Belgravia interiors are notable examples.
 Functionality isn’t far from her mind, but the feeling of a space is even more important to a Hickman design.